adamofarch/nextbige_assignment/README.md

      pip install -r requirements.txt

 **Step 7**: Configure the django settings for the local environment
-  - Look for the following options and replace them to static values, e.g. `DEBUG=True` or create a .env file and reference all of these variables from that file to avoid encountering any errors
+  - Look for the following options and replace them with static values, e.g. `DEBUG=True` or create a .env file in the root directory of the project and reference all of these variables from that file to avoid encountering any errors
     ```text
     DEBUG = os.getenv('DEBUG')